 Only one person in 10 will make it past the first 12 months as a surveillance investigator

-Based on 25 years experience, I’ve found that, of ten people who have gone to the trouble and expense of taking a course on surveillance, only one person will still be working as a surveillance investigator after 12 months.
+Based on 25 years of experience, I’ve found that, often people who have gone to the trouble and expense of taking a course on surveillance, only one person will still be working as a surveillance investigator after 12 months.
 So to become a private investigator successfully you’ll need to be good!

 Why is that?
 For one thing, surveillance work can be extremely demanding physically.
 For example, spending 10 hours in a car in one spot in the middle of summer isn’t the average person’s idea of fun.

 Then there is a very large skill-set that needs to be learned and perfected.
 Despite only one in ten people actually staying in this industry, there seems to be no shortage of people who still want to become surveillance investigators and the competition is usually fierce.